Quick Tips For Bigger Arms

-- If you fatigue the biceps (and other arm flexors to some degree) before targeting the brachialis, you will not be able to use as much weight and will have a harder time overloading that muscle; which will make it even harder to recruit a lot of fibers.
-YES, you can stimulate just as many fibers and stimulate hypertrophy with a light weight versus a heavy weight if you go to failure BUT, if you did tons of biceps work before doing your brachialis work, the biceps, which are already pre-fatigued, will fail before the brachialis.
-Meaning that even though you hit failure in the exercise, your brachialis itself will not hit failure, and as a result you will not have stimulated as many fibers as you could.
+- If you fatigue the biceps (and other arm flexors to some degree) before targeting the brachialis, you will not be able to use as much weight and will have a harder time overloading that muscle; which will make it even harder to recruit a lot of fibres.
+YES, you can stimulate just as many fibres and stimulate hypertrophy with a lightweight versus a heavyweight if you go to failure BUT, if you did tons of biceps work before doing your brachialis work, the biceps, which are already pre-fatigued, will fail before the brachialis.
+Meaning that even though you hit failure in the exercise, your brachialis itself will not hit failure, and as a result, you will not have stimulated as many fibres as you could.

 The neutral grip (the grip that you use to target the brachialis) is the strongest of the three main grips (neutral is stronger than supinated which is stronger than pronated) when curling.
 It is normally recommended that you start with the stronger movements in a workout.
 This is another reason why starting with the brachialis makes sense.

 And it will even make the subsequent biceps exercises more effective: since the brachialis will be more fatigued, you will rely even more on the biceps when doing supinated curls.